feathersui/feathersui-starling/documentation/help/markdown/text-block-text-renderer.md

 The first parameter to the `ElementFormat` constructor is a [`FontDescription`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/engine/FontDescription.html) object.
 This class is provided by Flash Text Engine to handle font lookup, including name, weight (whether it is bold or normal), posture (whether it is italicized or not), and whether the font is embedded or installed on the device.

-The `ElementFormat` allows you to customize font size, color, alpha, and a huge variety of more advanced options.
+The `ElementFormat` allows you to customize font size, color, alpha, and more.

 ``` code
 var format:ElementFormat = new ElementFormat( fontDescription );